thruthesky/abcframework/README.md

 # ABC Framework

-Abc framework( `abc` for short ) is a tool that gives you a greate convenience on building apps with Angular 2+.
+Abc framework( `abc` for short ) is a tool for bunding Angular app for Cordova whic gives you a great convenience on building apps with Angular 2+.